Johnson Brothers Plant Finder

 Other Names: Strawberry Firetails, Acalypha hispida

-This variety produces long pendulous tassles of vibrant red on arching branches; perfect in hanging baskets, containers, and window boxes; an interesting and graceful addition to the garden or patio area
+This variety produces long pendulous tassles of vibrant red on arching branches; perfect in hanging baskets, containers, and window boxes; an interesting and graceful addition to bright indoor areas

 Dwarf Chenille Plant features unusual red catkins dangling from the stems from early summer to mid fall.
-Its serrated heart-shaped leaves remain dark green in color throughout the season.
-The fruit is not ornamentally significant.
+Its serrated heart-shaped leaves remain dark green in color throughout the year.

 Planting & Growing